Weekly Roundup: November 22 Edition

 Protestant generosity to the devil

 Last year my wife and I read aloud Carlos Eire’s fascinating book They Flew: A History of the Impossible when it first came out, and loved it.
-I’m so glad to see that a long review of it has now appeared, especially for those who don’t end up reading the book.
+I’m so glad to see that a long review of it has now appeared, especially helpful for those who don’t end up reading the book.
 Here’s a very interesting excerpt (and the review is written by a Protestant... albeit perhaps a wavering one!):

 Eire discussed Luther’s influence on the Protestant tendency to disbelieve in God’s miraculous action in the everyday world.
 He writes, “Despite his core principle of scripture alone, Martin Luther—like many of his contemporaries—ascribed many functions to the devil which are not explicitly found in the Bible.”